lk101101/Names/README.md

 <img width="1149" alt="example_graph" src="https://user-images.githubusercontent.com/55768135/123728282-027b6280-d861-11eb-8a3b-0a50c28ecad2.png">

-## Choice m: return information about a name
-"Enter a name to return its origin and meaning"\
-Input: emma\
-Output: info scraped from BabyNames.com webpage for the name Emma

 ## Choice s: save favorite names to CSV file and print all names
 "Enter a name in format 'name gender'py to save it or enter 'print' to return your favorite names so far"\
 Input (save name): emma f\